Stock Watch: Bob Condotta grades the Seahawks in their big win over the 49ers

 QUARTERBACK

-Russell Wilson could hardly have been more efficient, throwing three TDs on six first-half passes and then four on his first 11.
-He finished 11-of-17 for 185 yards, four TDs, no picks and a passer rating of 140.9.
+Russell Wilson could hardly have been more efficient, throwing three touchdowns on six first-half passes and then four on his first 11.
+He finished 11 of 17 for 185 yards, four touchdown, no picks and a passer rating of 140.9.
 The only thing to quibble was him not getting rid of the ball quickly enough on a couple of sacks late in the game.
 “We held the ball a little bit just trying to make some plays,’’ Carroll said.
-Wilson, though, now has a 29-to-5 TD-to-interception ratio for the season, and he’s 24-3 in that department since the second game of the year, as big a key as any to Seattle’s 7-3 mark in that time.
+Wilson, though, now has a 29-to-5 touchdown-to-interception ratio for the season, and he’s 24-to-3 in that department since the second game of the year, as big a key as any to Seattle’s 7-3 mark in that time.

 Grade: A-minus.